 The most common configuration is a GPS Cellular transmitter combination.
-The unit is completely self contained.
-It uses the cellular signal to triangulate its position and to communicate with the base computers.
-Some units will use the WIFI networks as well.
-The GPS Satellite data is of course used to determine its position more accurately to within a few feet (20 to 30 ft) accuracy.
-If a cellular signal is lost the unit continues to record its GPS coordinates.
+The unit is self-contained.
+It uses the cellular signal to triangulate its position and to talk to the base computers.
+Some units will use WIFI networks as well.
+The GPS Satellite data are, of course, used to determine its position more accurately to within a few feet (20 to 30 ft) accuracies.
+If a cellular signal is lost, the unit continues to record its GPS coordinates.
 Storing them for up to one week.

 A few Manufacturers of House Arrest Ankle Bracelets or Tethers include the following

 By-Passing A House Arrest Ankle Monitor

 Let me start off by saying, this is quite a challenge for anyone trying to bypass the Ankle Monitor.
 We have seen throughout the years many creative ways in which the bracelet has been bypassed.
 Thanks to those lessons we have developed the latest ankle monitor, much has been learned.

 In my opinion, if these participants would have placed the effort and creativeness they used to try to bypass a House Arrest Bracelet, into making products that solve problems or applying it into positive things, the world would be a better place.

 To bypass an ankle monitor

 To bypass an ankle monitor is quite simple.
 I am sure you can figure it out.
 So here are a few of the obstacles you will have to overcome.

 1 – The first hurdle is the bracelet.
 The bracelet carries within it a fiber optic cable that if broken cut or bent to the point it cracks creates an alarm.
 If the unit does not detect or detects an interruption it will set off an alarm.
 Consequences for breaking is going back to Jail, or at least a violation of the house arrest terms.
 I have yet to see anyone able to overcome this hurdle.